 If this sounds like the kind of strategy that you would like to sample with your team, you can read more here.

-If you are looking for a new project management job, we have a host of exciting opportunities in London, Germany, Singapore and Hong Kong.
+If you are looking for a new project management job, we have a host of exciting opportunities in London, Germany, Singapore, Hong Kong and China.
 You can find dozens of jobs on our project manager jobs listings right now.

 - Project and Programme Management